External peer review letters

 For tenure candidates, reviewers from universities must be tenured faculty, preferably full professors, in programs at institutions with a research stature that is comparable or superior to that of the University of Nevada, Reno.

-- At least half should come from institutions classified by the Carnegie Foundation as R1.
+- A majority should come from institutions classified by the Carnegie Foundation as R1.
 Reviewers from institutions that are classified below R2 should be avoided.

 - For application for promotion to full professor, reviewers from universities must be full professors.